macmcmeans/fisherYatesDurstenfeldKnuthShuffle/README.md

 # fisherYatesDurstenfeldKnuthShuffle (and unShuffle) [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity) [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 The original logic created by Fisher and Yates in 1938 had a time complexity of O(*n*<sup>2</sup>).
 In 1964, Durstenfeld modified the algorithm to O(*n*).
 Knuth made the classic shuffle famous in his 1968 book, [*The Art of Computer Programming*](https://github.com/manjunath5496/The-Art-of-Computer-Programming-Books).

 At minimum, it can be called by supplying a single-dimension array of values to be shuffled.
 If an external random number generator (RNG) is not referenced, the array will be shuffled non-deterministically using values from Crypto.getRandomValues(), which would be suitable for Monte Carlo applications.
-For cryptography purposes, an external cryptographically secure RNG should be specified to produce deterministic, seeded shuffling and unshuffling.
+For cryptography purposes, an external cryptographically secure RNG, such as [ISAAC](https://github.com/macmcmeans/isaacCSPRNG) should be specified to produce deterministic, seeded shuffling and unshuffling.

 The shuffle produces statistically flat output, and the lack of bias may be checked using [this visual tool](https://bost.ocks.org/mike/shuffle/compare.html).